conwetlab/wirecloud-pubsub/README.rst

 -----

-Once wirecloud-pubsub is installed and activated, gadgets can take advantage of the PubSub functionallities through EzWebAPI.SilboPS.
-Currently, EzWebAPI.SilboPS only exports PubEndPoint, SubEndPoint and Filter classes.
+Once wirecloud-pubsub is installed and activated, gadgets can take advantage of the PubSub functionallities through MashupApplication.SilboPS.
+Currently, MashupApplication.SilboPS only exports PubEndPoint, SubEndPoint and Filter classes.
 Full documentation of SilboPS is available at https://svn.forge.morfeo-project.org/4caast/trunk/WP6/pubsub/README.md.

 Examples